Approaching the thermodynamic limit of a bounded one-component plasma: Application to LAMMPS

 The total number of particles $N$ was fixed within each simulation, but varied between different simulations and the exact values will be specified later.
 Periodic boundary conditions were applied in all three directions of a cubic cell with the edge length $L=(4\pi N/3)^{1/3}$.
 The integration time step was chosen to be dependent on the Coulomb coupling parameter $\Gamma$ as $\tau = 10^{-3}(0.2\Gamma+2)$.

-Ions of mass $m=1$ bearing the charge $z=1$ and atom style \texttt{charge} were initialized randomly for fluid simulations and as a bcc lattice for solid-state simulations.
+Ions of mass $m=1$ bearing the charge $ze=1$ were initialized randomly for fluid simulations and as a bcc lattice for solid-state simulations.
 Initial velocities were assigned the Maxwellian distribution corresponding to temperature $T = 1/\Gamma$.
-In both cases, the pair style \texttt{coul/long} was used with the cutoff length $r_c$.
-Long-range interactions were handled with the $k${}-space solver \texttt{ewald} for simulations employing the Ewald potential \cite{Karasawa_1989}, or with \texttt{pppm} for simulations using the PPPM method \cite{Hockney_2021}, in both cases with the target relative accuracy $\varepsilon_0 = 10^{-6}$.
+In both cases, the energies and forces were calculated by a direct summation in the real space inside a sphere of the radius $r_c$ around each ion and by summation in $k${}-space outside the sphere.
+Thus, long-range interactions were handled with the $k${}-space Ewald solver for simulations employing the Ewald method \cite{Karasawa_1989}, or with PPPM solver for simulations using the PPPM method \cite{Hockney_2021}; in both cases, with the target relative accuracy $\varepsilon_0 = 10^{-6}$.
+The Ewald method implies a direct calculation in the $k${}-space, while the PPPM method assigns charges to a finely-spaced mesh in the simulation box.
+Then the Poisson equation for the electrostatic potential is solved in the $k${}-space, and the force at each mesh point is calculated by numerically differentiating this potential.
+The force acting on an ion is evaluated as an interpolation of the mesh forces.

 All simulations were carried out in the microcanonical ensemble.
 During the initial $5\times 10^6$ time steps, the Langevin thermostat with damping parameter 0.5 was applied.
 The thermostat was then disabled, and the system was allowed to evolve freely for at least $5\times 10^6$ additional time steps, while data were collected every 100 steps.
 The reported results were obtained by averaging over the final quarter of each trajectory.